 7 Spectacular Spots In Georgia Where You Can Camp Right On The Beach

 Now that the weather is leveling off, and the leaves will start changing into beautiful hues of reds, oranges, and yellows, it may be time to plan that camping trip you always talk about.
 Or perhaps you are already an avid camper and are looking to spend the night in a few remote, one-of-a-kind campgrounds.
-Regardless, we have a list that everyone can enjoy – beachside camping.
+Regardless, we have a list that everyone can enjoy – beach camping sites in Georgia.
 We’re very fortunate in Georgia to not only have lush, green forests to appreciate, but also tons of coastal land that’s just drenched in allure and serenity.
-Here are a few spectacular spots in Georgia where beachside camping is not only allowed, but encouraged.
+Here are a few spectacular beach camping spots in Georgia perfect for your next adventure.